batdetect/data_format/readme.md

 `Minute` 2 digit number [00, ..., 59]
 `Second` 2 digit number [00, ..., 59]

 `Lat` latitude in decimal degrees, up to a max of 5 decimal places [-90, ..., 90] e.g. 51.50735.
-Lower precision can be used if the location of the recording is sensitive.
-If the location is unknown, the values can bet set to `NA`.
 `Long` longitude in decimal degrees, up to a max of 5 decimal places [-180, ..., 180] e.g. -0.12776.
+Lower precision can be used if the location of the recording is sensitive.
+If the location is unknown, the values should be set to `NA`.

 `TimeExpansion` number specifying time expansion factor used during recording e.g. 1 means no time expansion, 10 indicates a factor of 10.